 Note: The schools should conduct term one examination out of 100% and convert it to 30%, similarly the term two examination should be conducted out of 100% and convert it to 50%.
-By adding 20% CA for Reading and Writing Portfolios to Paper II, the overall weighting will be 100%.
+By adding 20% CA for Reading Portfolio and Listening & Speaking strand to Paper II, the overall weighting will be 100%.